 The module is assessed in two parts and is comprised of:

 - A written submission based on a case study scenario

 - A reflective account of a direct observation of a best interest assessment being conducted

 Being a dedicated training company, delivering over 3,500 legal-skills courses each year, we are in a unique position to offer you and your workforce:

-Skills Based Training – We do not use lecture-based training or PowerPoint slides, and instead we concentrate on group work, exercises, and scenario-based case studies to ensure a successful skills and knowledge transfer to each learner.
+- Skills Based training – We do not use lecture-based training or death by PowerPoint slides, and instead we concentrate on group work, exercises, and scenario-based case studies to ensure a successful skills and knowledge transfer to each learner.

-Timeframes – The average length between attending the course, completing your assessments, and receiving their ratified qualification is 3 months.
+- Concise timeframes – The average length between attending the course, completing assessments, and receiving the ratified qualification is 3-6 months.

 - Small group sizes – Unlike a typical lecture theatre full of students, we cap the sizes of our BIA intake to ensure that the course remain interactive throughout to benefit the student.